Thin Iron Shots: Causes And Cures

 One posture-related fault is when your pelvis moves towards the ball during the downswing.
 While unintentional, this is often a consequence of tiredness at the end of an overly long range session - a mistake great golfers don't make.

 This move leads to your shoulders rising which lifts the arc of the swing and the clubface catches the ball on the equator.
-So, to rid yourself of this, set a strong, athletic posture at address and then aim to keep the angle of your pelvis through impact - this is an essential element in how to swing a golf club.
+By setting a strong, athletic posture at address you will maintain the angle of your pelvis through impact.
+This is an essential element in how to swing a golf club.

 At address push your pelvis back, as if you are pushing your backside up against a wall.
 This will create the room you need to swing your arms - then aim to keep this angle as stable as possible during the swing.

-When you strike it thin, the club usually doesn't come into contact with the ground.
-You hit the ball with the leading edge and this sometimes creates a stinging sensation in your hands.
-The ball flight will also be lower than usual.
+When you hit the ball thin, the club tends not to come into contact with the ground.
+When you 'thin' a shot, you hit the ball with the leading edge and this often creates that uncomfortable stinging sensation in your hands.
+Another clear indicator would be the ball flight, as it will usually come out lower than you had planned.

 Get the Golf Monthly Newsletter